FactomProject/FactomDocs/installFromSourceDirections.md

 Most users will want to run either the API wallet factom-walletd or the GUI wallet enterprise-wallet.
 Directions for those are located here: https://docs.factom.com/wallet#run-the-factom-foundation-wallet

-Although the factomd API is backwards compatible, the API extended by the old API wallet fctwallet is not supported by factom-walletd.
+Although the factomd API is backwards compatible, the API extended by the old API wallet, fctwallet, is not supported by factom-walletd.
+The entire wallet from M1 can be imported into factom-walletd using the -i flag and an empty ~/.factom/wallet directory.

 Some users will want to use the old fctwallet with the new factomd.
 Follow the directions [here](communityTesterDirections.md) to compile the old programs.